What Facebook Did to American Democracy

 And we haven’t even gotten to the Russians.

 Russia’s disinformation campaigns are well known.
-During his reporting for a story in The New York Times Magazine, Adrian Chen sat across the street from the headquarters of the Internet Research Agency, watching workaday Russian agents/Internet trolls head inside.
+During his reporting for a story in The New York Times Magazine, Adrian Chen sat across the street from the headquarters of the Internet Research Agency, watching workaday Russian agents/internet trolls head inside.
 He heard how the place had “industrialized the art of trolling” from a former employee.
-“Management was obsessed with statistics — page views, number of posts, a blog’s place on LiveJournal’s traffic charts — and team leaders compelled hard work through a system of bonuses and fines,” he wrote.
+“Management was obsessed with statistics—page views, number of posts, a blog’s place on LiveJournal’s traffic charts—and team leaders compelled hard work through a system of bonuses and fines,” he wrote.
 Of course they wanted to maximize engagement, too!

 There were reports that Russian trolls were commenting on American news sites.
 There were many, many reports of Russia’s propaganda offensive in Ukraine.
 Ukrainian journalists run a website dedicated to cataloging these disinformation attempts called StopFake.
 It has hundreds of posts reaching back into 2014.

 A Guardian reporter who looked into Russian military doctrine around information war found a handbook that described how it might work.
 “The deployment of information weapons, [the book] suggests, ‘acts like an invisible radiation’ upon its targets: ‘The population doesn’t even feel it is being acted upon.
-So the state doesn’t switch on its self-defence mechanisms,’” wrote Peter Pomerantsev.
+So the state doesn’t switch on its self-defense mechanisms,’” wrote Peter Pomerantsev.

 As more details about the Russian disinformation campaign come to the surface through Facebook’s continued digging, it’s fair to say that it’s not just the state that did not switch on its self-defense mechanisms.
 The influence campaign just happened on Facebook without anyone noticing.

 As many people have noted, the 3,000 ads that have been linked to Russia are a drop in the bucket, even if they did reach millions of people.
 The real game is simply that Russian operatives created pages that reached people “organically,” as the saying goes.
 Jonathan Albright, research director of the Tow Center for Digital Journalism at Columbia University, pulled data on the six publicly known Russia-linked Facebook pages.
 He found that their posts had been shared 340 million times.
-And those were 6 of 470 pages that Facebook has linked to Russian operatives.
+And those were six of 470 pages that Facebook has linked to Russian operatives.
 You’re probably talking billions of shares, with who knows how many views, and with what kind of specific targeting.

 The Russians are good at engagement!
-Yet, before the US election, even after Hillary Clinton and intelligence agencies fingered Russian intelligence meddling in the election, even after news reports suggested that a disinformation campaign was afoot, nothing about the actual operations on Facebook came out.
+Yet, before the U.S. election, even after Hillary Clinton and intelligence agencies fingered Russian intelligence meddling in the election, even after news reports suggested that a disinformation campaign was afoot, nothing about the actual operations on Facebook came out.

-In the aftermath of these discoveries, three Facebook security researchers, Jen Weedon, William Nuland and Alex Stamos, released a whitepaper called Information Operations and Facebook.
-“We have had to expand our security focus from traditional abusive behavior, such as account hacking, malware, spam and financial scams, to include more subtle and insidious forms of misuse, including attempts to manipulate civic discourse and deceive people,” they wrote.
+In the aftermath of these discoveries, three Facebook security researchers, Jen Weedon, William Nuland, and Alex Stamos, released a white paper called Information Operations and Facebook.
+“We have had to expand our security focus from traditional abusive behavior, such as account hacking, malware, spam, and financial scams, to include more subtle and insidious forms of misuse, including attempts to manipulate civic discourse and deceive people,” they wrote.

 One key theme of the paper is that they were used to dealing with economic actors, who responded to costs and incentives.
 When it comes to Russian operatives paid to Facebook, those constraints no longer hold.
 “The area of information operations does provide a unique challenge,” they wrote, “in that those sponsoring such operations are often not constrained by per-unit economic realities in the same way as spammers and click fraudsters, which increases the complexity of deterrence.”
 They were not expecting that.

 Add everything up.
 The chaos of a billion-person platform that competitively dominated media distribution.
 The known electoral efficacy of Facebook.
-The wild fake news and misinformation rampaging across the Internet generally and Facebook specifically.
+The wild fake news and misinformation rampaging across the internet generally and Facebook specifically.
 The Russian info operations.
 All of these things were known.

-And yet no one could quite put it all together: the dominant social network had altered the information and persuasion environment of the election beyond recognition while taking a very big chunk of the estimated $1.4 billion worth of digital advertising purchased during the election.
+And yet no one could quite put it all together: The dominant social network had altered the information and persuasion environment of the election beyond recognition while taking a very big chunk of the estimated $1.4 billion worth of digital advertising purchased during the election.
 There were hundreds of millions of dollars of dark ads doing their work.
 Fake news all over the place.
 Macedonian teens campaigning for Trump.
 Ragingly partisan media infospheres serving up only the news you wanted to hear.
 Who could believe anything?
 What room was there for policy positions when all this stuff was eating up News Feed space?
 Who the hell knew what was going on?

-As late as August 20, 2016, the Washington Post could say this of the campaigns:
+As late as August 20, 2016, the The Washington Post could say this of the campaigns:

 Hillary Clinton is running arguably the most digital presidential campaign in U.S. history.
 Donald Trump is running one of the most analog campaigns in recent memory.
-The Clinton team is bent on finding more effective ways to identify supporters and ensure they cast ballots; Trump is, famously and unapologetically, sticking to an 1980s-era focus on courting attention and voters via television.
+The Clinton team is bent on finding more effective ways to identify supporters and ensure they cast ballots; Trump is, famously and unapologetically, sticking to a 1980s-era focus on courting attention and voters via television.

 Just a week earlier, Trump’s campaign had hired Cambridge Analytica.
 Soon, they’d ramped up to $70 million a month in Facebook advertising spending.
-And the next thing you knew, Brad Parscale, Trump’s digital director is doing the post-mortem rounds talking up his win.
+And the next thing you knew, Brad Parscale, Trump’s digital director, is doing the postmortem rounds talking up his win.

-“These social platforms are all invented by very liberal people on the west and east coast,” Parscale said.
+“These social platforms are all invented by very liberal people on the west and east coasts,” Parscale said.
 “And we figure out how to use it to push conservative values.
 I don’t think they thought that would ever happen.”

 And that was part of the media’s problem, too.

-Before Trump’s election, the impact of Internet technology generally and Facebook specifically was seen as favoring Democrats.
-Even a Techcrunch critique of Rosen’s 2012 article about Facebook’s electoral power argued, “the Internet inherently advantages liberals because, on average, their greater psychological embrace of disruption leads to more innovation (after all, nearly every major digital breakthrough, from online fundraising to the use of big data, was pioneered by Democrats).”
+Before Trump’s election, the impact of internet technology generally and Facebook specifically was seen as favoring Democrats.
+Even a TechCrunch critique of Rosen’s 2012 article about Facebook’s electoral power argued, “the internet inherently advantages liberals because, on average, their greater psychological embrace of disruption leads to more innovation (after all, nearly every major digital breakthrough, from online fundraising to the use of big data, was pioneered by Democrats).”

 Certainly, the Obama tech team that I profiled in 2012 thought this was the case.
-Of course, social media would benefit the (youthful, diverse, Internet-savvy) left.
+Of course, social media would benefit the (youthful, diverse, internet-savvy) left.
 And the political bent of just about all Silicon Valley companies runs Democratic.
 For all the talk about Facebook employees embedding with the Trump campaign, the former CEO of Google, Eric Schmidt, sat with the Obama tech team on Election Day 2012.

-In early 2015, The New York Times ran an article about Republicans trying to ramp up their digital campaigns that began like this: “The criticism after the 2012 presidential election was swift and harsh: Democrats were light years ahead of Republicans when it came to digital strategy and tactics, and Republicans had serious work to do on the technology front if they ever hoped to win back the White House.”
+In June 2015, The New York Times ran an article about Republicans trying to ramp up their digital campaigns that began like this: “The criticism after the 2012 presidential election was swift and harsh: Democrats were light-years ahead of Republicans when it came to digital strategy and tactics, and Republicans had serious work to do on the technology front if they ever hoped to win back the White House.”

 It cited Sasha Issenberg, the most astute reporter on political technology.
 “The Republicans have a particular challenge,” Issenberg said, “which is, in these areas they don’t have many people with either the hard skills or the experience to go out and take on this type of work.”

-UNC journalism professor Daniel Kriess wrote a whole (good) book, Prototype Politics, showing that Democrats had an incredible personnel advantage.
-“Drawing on an innovative dataset of the professional careers of 629 staffers working in technology on presidential campaigns from 2004-2012 and data from interviews with more than 60 party and campaign staffers,” Kriess wrote, “the book details how and explains why the Democrats have invested more in technology, attracted staffers with specialized expertise to work in electoral politics, and founded an array of firms and organizations to diffuse technological innovations down ballot and across election cycles.”
+University of North Carolina journalism professor Daniel Kreiss wrote a whole (good) book, Prototype Politics, showing that Democrats had an incredible personnel advantage.
+“Drawing on an innovative data set of the professional careers of 629 staffers working in technology on presidential campaigns from 2004 to 2012 and data from interviews with more than 60 party and campaign staffers,” Kriess wrote, “the book details how and explains why the Democrats have invested more in technology, attracted staffers with specialized expertise to work in electoral politics, and founded an array of firms and organizations to diffuse technological innovations down ballot and across election cycles.”

-Which is to say: It’s not that no journalists, Internet-focused lawyers, or technologists saw Facebook’s looming electoral presence—it was undeniable—but all the evidence pointed to the structural change benefitting Democrats.
-And let’s just state the obvious: most reporters and professors are probably about as liberal as your standard Silicon Valley technologist, so this conclusion fit into the comfort zone of those in the field.
+Which is to say: It’s not that no journalists, internet-focused lawyers, or technologists saw Facebook’s looming electoral presence—it was undeniable—but all the evidence pointed to the structural change benefitting Democrats.
+And let’s just state the obvious: Most reporters and professors are probably about as liberal as your standard Silicon Valley technologist, so this conclusion fit into the comfort zone of those in the field.

 By late October, the role that Facebook might be playing in the Trump campaign—and more broadly—was emerging.
 Joshua Green and Issenberg reported a long feature on the data operation then in motion.
 The Trump campaign was working to suppress “idealistic white liberals, young women, and African Americans,” and they’d be doing it with targeted, “dark” Facebook ads.
 These ads are only visible to the buyer, the ad recipients, and Facebook.
 No one who hasn’t been targeted by then can see them.
 How was anyone supposed to know what was going on, when the key campaign terrain was literally invisible to outside observers?